-Section 806.4 of 15 CFR, Chapter VIII, requires that all persons subject to the reporting requirements of the BE-11 survey respond, whether or not they are contacted by BEA.
-It also requires that a person, or their agent, who is contacted by BEA about reporting in this survey, either by sending them report forms or by written inquiry, must respond in writing.
-They may respond by submitting by May 31, 2012: 1) a completed "BE-11 Claim for Not Filing" or certifying in writing that they had no direct investment within the purview of the reporting requirements of the BE-11 survey; or 2) a properly completed BE-11 report, as required.
+A response is required from persons (as defined in subsection 801.2(c) of 15 C.F.R. pt.
+801) subject to the reporting requirements of the BE-11 survey.
+Persons contacted by BEA concerning their being subject to reporting, either by sending them a report form or by written inquiry, must respond pursuant to section 801.3 of 15 C.F.R. pt.
+801 and instructions accompanying a report form.
+This may be accomplished by submitting by May 30, 2014: 1) a completed "BE-11 Claim for Not Filing" or certifying in writing that they had no direct investment within the purview of the reporting requirements of the BE-11 survey; or 2) a properly completed BE-11 report, as required.

 Penalties - Whoever fails to report shall be subject to a civil penalty of not less than \$2,500, and not more than \$25,000, and to injunctive relief commanding such person to comply, or both.
 Whoever willfully fails to report shall be fined not more than \$10,000 and, if an individual, may be imprisoned for not more than one year, or both.
 Any officer, director, employee, or agent of any corporation who knowingly participates in such violations, upon conviction, may be punished by a like fine, imprisonment or both (22 U.S.C.
 3105).
 These civil penalties are subject to inflationary adjustments.
-Those adjustments are found in 15 CFR 6.4.
+Those adjustments are found in 15 C.F.R.
+6.4.